gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/gruntwork/pull/21: `gruntwork` now checks that you're logged in as an IAM user and not a root user.
+  https://github.com/gruntwork-io/gruntwork/pull/21: `gruntwork` now checks that you&apos;re logged in as an IAM user and not a root user.

 </div>